colin4554/cs4400-project/instructions.md

 Update Single Cardinality: False
 Submit
 ```
-Data should be loaded in if sucessful
+Data should be loaded in if sucessfull

 ### Setting up Neptune Connection through Lambda and API Gateway